fjrdomingues/autopilot/README.md

-# Dev Autopilot - Using GPT to implement code development tasks.
+# Dev Autopilot - Using GPT to work on entire codebases

 Dev Autopilot, a tool that uses GPT to read a codebase, create context and solve tasks.